 I work at the intersection of environmental and economic geography.
-My primary research interests span political economy, political ecology, environmental studies, and resource management.
-I conduct research in both the ‘developing’ and ‘developed’ world, and consequently have an interest in debates over postcolonialism and development.
+My primary research interests span political economy, political ecology, environmental studies, STS, and digital geographies.
+I am currently focusing on a new research project on the implications of digital technologies for environmental governance.

 I’m mainly interested in the history of twentieth-century geography.
 I am especially concerned with the work of geographers during periods of war (both hot and cold).
 Recently, I’ve also examined war protestors, in particular, the American geographer, Bill Bunge, and part of a larger project to write a history of radical geography.
 A jointly edited volume with Eric Sheppard on Spatial histories of North American radical geography is in preparation and will be published in 2019.
 An ‘alternative’ economic geography textbook, Economic Geography: A Critical Introduction, that I co-wrote with Brett Christophers (Uppsala University) was published in 2018.

 What kind of computation for what kind of geography?
 This question animates many of my inquiries into economic geography, nature-society relations, globalization, China, and sociospatial theory.

 My interests lie in the theory and practice of sustainable development, with the majority of my work to date focusing on development-related challenges facing Sub-Saharan Africa.
 All of my courses examine human environment interactions, and seek to engage with questions of sustainability from an interdisciplinary perspective and at multiple temporal and spatial scales.